VarunBabbar/SPLIT-ICML/README.md

 tree = model[0]
 y_pred = tree.predict(X)
 ```
+We have observed that RESPLIT (and TreeFARMS) work best when being called via a command line script (e.g. python3 run_resplit_on_compas.py) or a slurm script as opposed to running it in Jupyter notebooks.
+The cause for this is yet unknown, but is being investigated.

 We also note the other options in the config which are most commonly used:

 1. `rashomon_bound_adder`: A alternative to `rashomon_bound_multiplier`.
 It sets the Rashomon set threshold as the set of all models which are within `L* + ε` of the best loss `L*`.